Baking Bacon Bread in Dutch Oven

 - 1 tbsp olive oil always

 - Before baking bread in a Dutch oven.
 First mix all the ingredients into the flour other than the water, bacon, cheddar & tomatoes.
 This disperses your additives evenly.
 Next, warm up some water to 28 – 33 degrees, then add the water and mix well with a wooden spoon or by hand.
 I prefer just using a wooden spoon with the high hydration as it tends to be a little messier, just make sure to mix well.
-Cover it up with the lid if the bowl comes with one or place saran wrap on top; now you have the choice of letting it ferment for 12 – 18 hours on the counter or just let it ferment for a couple of hours on the counter, then stick it in the fridge for few days.
+Cover it up with the lid if the bowl comes with one or place saran wrap on top; now you have the choice of letting it ferment for 12 – 18 hours on the counter or just let it ferment for a couple of hours on the counter, then stick it in the fridge for few days, punching dough down on occasion.
 It is your time schedule.

 - Take the dough out of bowl place on a lightly flour dusted counter.
-We now want to begin to tighten the dough up before final proof; so make four or more folds on the dough to create a ball, flip the ball seam side down; and tighten this dough up into a nice little ball using a dough knife if you have one, hands if not, push in on the bottom and rotating clockwise; once you have tightened it up the best you can, allow the dough to rest for 10-15 minutes; you should always give your dough a rest of at least 15 min between any forming or dough manipulation.
+We now want to begin to tighten the dough up before final proof; so make four or more folds on the dough to create a ball, flip the ball seam side down; and tighten this dough up into a nice little ball using a dough knife if you have one, hands if not, push in on the bottom and rotating clockwise; once you have tightened it up the best you can, allow the dough to rest for 10-15 minutes; you should always give your dough time to rest of at least 15 min between any forming or dough manipulation.

 - Once it has risen place in the refrigerator overnight; make sure the bowl or pan is covered with lid or saran wrap, so it doesn’t dry out.
 Next day preheat oven to 550 degrees F and place the Dutch oven in for 45 – 60 minutes.
 Take the bowl or container out of the refrigerator and score with a sharp knife or razor blade; this is much easier now that the dough is cold.

 - Take Dutch oven out of the oven, place cake pan, or if using a proofing bowl, place dough in Dutch oven, you may want to place on a piece of parchment paper for easier handling.
-To help keep the crust soft, get a water sprayer and give it a spray or two; just enough to dampen it, then cover and return to the oven; after 5 minutes turn the oven down to 450 degrees and reset timer for 30-35 minutes; ovens can be different in temperatures so my times should be used as an approximation.
+To help keep the crust soft, get a water sprayer and give it a spray or two; just enough to dampen it, then cover and return to the oven; after 5 minutes turn the oven down to 450 degrees and reset timer for 30 minutes; ovens can be different in temperatures so my times should be used as an approximation.
 After 35 minutes take lid off the Dutch oven, the loaf should be golden brown at this point.
-To give the bread a nice brown soft crust, brush the top of bread bread thoroughly with olive oil, leave the lid off and return to oven for 5 – 10 minutes; the loaf should be turning darker brown by now; pull loaf out and let it air on a rack for a couple of hours before cutting.
+To give the bread a nice brown soft crust, brush the top of bread bread thoroughly with olive oil, leave the lid off and return to oven for 5 – 10 minutes; the loaf should be turning darker brown by now; remove loaf out and let it air on a rack for an hour before cutting.

 I have used a cake pan in this recipe as the dough is high hydration, and we are adding a lot of inclusions that weigh the dough down.
 The cake pan simply acts as a sturdy mold for the dough.
 You can use a banneton bowl instead or place formed dough on a sheet of parchment paper sprinkled with some cornmeal then place in a suitable plastic container.
 Hope this helps